Who needs a big-body guitar when you can have one of these?

 The first thing your eye will notice on this parlor is its shiny accoutrements—whether the gold hardware, gold-sparkle binding, or an optional metallic finish on the solid spruce top.

 What sets this guitar apart is its TransAcoustic technology, which allows you to experience built-in reverb and chorus effects without the need for external amplification or effects.

 Designed around a grand auditorium body shape, this parlor has a solid spruce top and rosewood back and sides, and is equipped with Takamine’s TK-40D preamp system.

 This vintage-inspired design is built with a solid Sitka spruce top, whitewood back and sides, a 25"scale length, 20 frets, and an ovangkol fretboard.

 This modern parlor comes with your choice of a solid spruce or solid mahogany top, with solid mahogany back and sides, and Fishman Sonitone Plus electronics.

 Not only is the FP412 a rock-solid parlor guitar, but it also has a folding-neck design to make travel a breeze.

-This model features a solid African mahogany top and African mahogany back and sides.
+This parlor-sized classical guitar rocks a solid Western red cedar top and solid mahogany back and sides.